infor-design/enterprise/src/components/completion-chart/readme.md

 ## Responsive Guidelines

-- Will size to the parent's withd
+- Will size to the parent's with

 ## Upgrading from 3.X